-As part of our initiative to improve our sales capabilities, we completed Phases I, II and III of the implementation of Vurv Technology (formerly known as RecruitMax), a front office system, for our domestic Life Sciences and certain Allied Healthcare service lines of business in 2006 and 2007.
-Phase IV of the implementation for our Nurse Travel line of business was completed in the fourth quarter of 2008.
-The application interfaces with the existing enterprise-wide information system, PeopleSoft, used in our Life Sciences, IT and Engineering, Nurse Travel and Allied Healthcare lines of business and provides additional functionality, including applicant tracking and search tools, customer and candidate contact management and sales management tools.
-Phase V of the implementation, which will support our IT and Engineering segment, is expected to be completed within the next eighteen months.
-We believe these improvements should continue to increase the productivity of our staffing consultants and streamline corporate operations.
+As part of our initiative to improve our sales capabilities, field operations, and back office processing efficiency, we continue to make strategic investments enhancing our primary business systems.
+Our front office system (RecruitMax) supports all domestic and European Lab Support locations along with our Allied Healthcare and Nurse Travel operations.
+Deployment for these platforms began in 2004 and was principally completed in 2008.
+Currently underway is our next major front-office development initiative supporting the IT and Engineering segment.
+The RecruitMax application interfaces with the existing enterprise-wide information system, PeopleSoft, used in our Life Sciences, IT and Engineering, Nurse Travel and Allied Healthcare lines of business and provides additional functionality, including applicant tracking and search tools, customer and candidate contact management and sales management tools.